MŠK Žilina

-MŠK Žilina ([ˈem ˈeʂ ˈkaː ˈʐilina]) is a Slovak football club based in the town of Žilina, that is playing in the Slovak Superliga.
+MŠK Žilina ([ˈem ˈeʂ ˈkaː ˈʐilina]) is a Slovak football club based in the town of Žilina, that is playing in the Slovak First Football League.
 Since the league inception in 1993, the club has won 7 titles and comes second in All-time table that makes them one of the most successful teams in the competition.

-The club and their supporters alike are nicknamed Šošoni (after the Shoshone Native American tribe) and play their home games in the Štadión pod Dubňom.
-In the 2016–17 season, Žilina won the Slovak League.
+The club and their supporters alike are nicknamed Šošoni (after the Shoshone Native American tribe) and play their home games in the Štadión pod Dubňom. Žilina won their most recent title in 2016–17 season.

 History

 Early years

 The club was founded towards the end of 1908 under the Hungarian name Zsolnai Testgyakorlók Köre, and was officially registered on 20 June 1909.
 The club won its first Slovak championship (Zväzové majstrovstvá Slovenska) in 1928 followed by another in 1929.

 Czechoslovak League

 In total, Žilina played 30 out of 47 seasons in the Czechoslovak First League spanning from 1945 to 1993 and come 13th in all-time table.
-The most successful season remains 1946–47 when they clinched 4th place.
+Their most successful was 1946–47 season, when they clinched 4th place.

 Many consider 1961 a milestone in club's history.
 Firstly, the team reached the final of the National Cup, where they lost to Dukla Prague, the eventual Czechoslovak champion.
 Despite the defeat, for the first time in its history the club, then known as Dynamo Žilina, broke into Europe to contest in the UEFA Cup Winners' Cup.
 Notable 3–2 and 1–0 victories over Olympiacos moved them in quarter-finals, however the ambitious Slovak team was ultimately knocked out by the previous year's winner Fiorentina.
 Although Žilina grabbed a promising 3–2 victory at home, Fiorentina went through by winning the second leg 2–0.